 You know festival season is upon us when Coachella kicks off each year.
 With more than 100,000 attendees, Coachella is a hotbed for brand activations and experiential events.
 Brands from around the world seek to make their mark on this coveted crowd consisting of Millennial music buffs, social media influencers, and celebrities.
 In this edition of Happy Hour, we’ll take a look at which brands made a statement in Indio this year.
 We’ll also discuss what’s trending on the trade show floor and in experiential marketing.
 And lastly, we’ll look at a few key factors that brands should consider when planning an experiential marketing campaign.

 The Coachella Valley Music and Arts Festival is celebrating its 20th anniversary this year with big-name headliners Ariana Grande, Tame Impala, and Cardi B. And as music fans flock to see their favorite artists perform, brands are capitalizing on this once-a-year opportunity to engage with this trend-setting crowd.
-From immersive design elements to shareworthy experiences, brands are laser-focused on making a memorable impression and connecting with attendees at the vibrant festival.
+From immersive design elements to share-worthy experiences, brands are laser-focused on making a memorable impression and connecting with attendees at the vibrant festival.
 Here, Event Marketer gives us an insider look at the buzz-worthy brand experiences from Coachella 2019.

 Experiential marketing has grown exponentially over the past decade.
-With more consumers seeking experiences over “stuff,” experiential marketing is one of the best ways to connect with consumers, face-to-face, and on their terms.
+With more consumers seeking experiences over “stuff,” experiential marketing is one of the best ways to connect with consumers face-to-face and on their terms.
 Those face-to-face connections differentiate brands from their competitors and build trust and value in consumers’ eyes.
-However, with more and more brands turning to experiential marketing, marketers have to continually evaluate their approach to remain relevant.
+However, with more and more brands turning to experiential marketing, marketers must continually evaluate their approach to remain relevant.
 At the heart of experiential marketing lies the emotional connections that are made between brand and consumer.
-Without that, you just have another noisy, in-your-face ad.
+Without that, you have another noisy, in-your-face ad.
 Don’t do experiential just to do experiential.
 As this article points out, the brands that win with experiential marketing are the ones that “offer a clear benefit” and/or “aim to inspire, challenge and evoke a sense of delight, astonishment or strong emotion.”

 Thanks for joining us for Happy Hour!
 Join us again next week as we bring you the latest news, trends, and tips in experiential and event marketing.